Nicole E. Ducheneaux

 Bellevue, NE 68005

-Montana; Nebraska; Supreme Court of the United States; U.S. Court of Appeals for the District of Columbia; U.S. District Court for the District of Columbia; U.S. District Court for the District of Nebraska; Cheyenne River Sioux Tribal Court; Santee Sioux Tribal Court; Oglala Sioux Tribal Court; Gun Lake Tribal Court; Nisqually Indian Tribal Court, Little River Band of Ottawa Indians Tribal Court; Little Traverse Band of Odawa Indians Tribal Court.
+Montana; Nebraska; United States Supreme Court; U.S. Court of Appeals for the District of Columbia Circuit; U.S. District Court for the District of Columbia; U.S. District Court for the District of Nebraska; Cheyenne River Sioux Tribal Court; Santee Sioux Tribal Court; Oglala Sioux Tribal Court; Gun Lake Tribal Court; Nisqually Indian Tribal Court, Little River Band of Ottawa Indians Tribal Court; Little Traverse Band of Odawa Indians Tribal Court; Kickapoo Tribal Court

 Implementing Diversity in State Bar Associations, ABA LAW PRACTICE TODAY (July 14, 2016) http://www.lawpracticetoday.org/article/implementing-diversity-state-bar-associations/; Smith v.
 Salish Kootenai College: Self-Determination as Governing Principle or Afterthought in Tribal Civil Jurisdiction Jurisprudence?
 68 Mont.
 L. Rev. 211 (2007); Recent Decisions Affecting the Montana Practitioner: The Montana State Legislature’s Response to Columbia Falls Elementary School District No. v.
 State, 68 Mont.
 L. Rev. 211 (2007).